Statute of Autonomy of Catalonia of 2006: History

+Amendment process

+In 2003, an uneasy left-wing coalition formed government in Catalonia and set a goal to amend the Statute of Autonomy.
+As the Constitution had not set clearly defined methods for power sharing, particularly over shared jurisdiction or powers, there had been major conflict as the real power in Catalonia (as in other communities) depended upon how far the State wanted to legislate.
+Since 1982, the PSOE and later the PP pursued policies to temper enthusiasm for devolution and instead sought to harmonise the powers devolved to all autonomous communities.
+This was interpreted by the 'historic nationalities' of Catalonia and the Basque Country as the re-imposition of centralist control from Madrid particularly after a landmark ruling of the Constitutional Court upheld the prerogative of the central government to use Basic Laws to encroach upon devolved jurisdictional powers to promote and protect 'the national interest' of the Spanish state.

-On 30 September 2005, the Catalan Parliament approved (with the support of 120 deputies to 15) a proposal for reform of the current Statute of Autonomy.
-The approved proposal was sent for review and discussion to the Cortes Generales (Spain's parliament) on 2 November 2005.
+On 30 September 2005, the Catalan Parliament approved (with the support of 120 deputies to 15) a new draft Statute of Autonomy.
+The approved proposal was sent to the Cortes Generales (Spain's parliament) on 2 November 2005.

-After receiving the proposal drafted by the Catalan regional parliament, on 2 November 2005 the Spanish Congress of Deputies approved the admission to formality of the Proposal for reform of the new Statute of Autonomy of Catalonia with the support of all the groups except the People's Party (PP).
-The latter filed an objection of unconstitutionality before the Constitutional Court of Spain, which ruled unconstitutional 14 articles of the original text.
-Its constitutionality has also been contested by some intellectuals and journalists related to liberal or conservative media such as the COPE (Catholic radio network) and the Madrid-based newspapers El Mundo and La Razón.
+After receiving the proposal the Spanish Congress of Deputies approved the admission of A bill to reform the Statute of Autonomy of Catalonia with the support of all the groups except the opposition People's Party (PP).

-On 21 January 2006, Spanish Prime Minister José Luis Rodríguez Zapatero and Catalan Leader of the Opposition Artur Mas arrived at a pre-agreement about nation definition and financing in the current project of statute.
+The subsequent (constitutionally required) negotiations with the constitutional committee of Spanish Parliament led to amendments of some two thirds of the draft.
+The new text led one of the Catalan coalition government parties, Esquerra Republicana de Catalunya (ERC), to cease support for the new statute.
+Simultaneously, from January to April 2006 then opposition leader, Mariano Rajoy organised a signature campaign demanding a referendum on the new Statute, rather than the normal process of parliamentary majority.

-On 10 May 2006, the amended text passed through its final reading through both Houses of the Parliament, with the support of all parties except both the Spanish main opposition party, the conservative People's Party, and the Catalan separatist party Esquerra Republicana de Catalunya.
-The latter voted against the project in the Spanish Congress of Deputies but abstained in the Senate (to avoid a blocking vote).
-ERC voted against it, despite its senior members having had a hand in drafting its content, as a result of the internal tensions within the party which this issue had brought to the surface.
-Later on both parties, for opposite reasons, supported a no vote in the referendum held afterwards regarding the passing of the new Statute.
+On 10 May 2006, the amended text passed through its final reading through both Houses of the Parliament, with the support of all parties except both the Spanish main opposition party, the conservative People's Party, and the Catalan independentist party Esquerra Republicana de Catalunya (ERC) for opposite reasons.
+ERC voted against the bill in the Spanish Congress of Deputies but abstained in the Senate so that it would still pass.
+ERC voted against it, despite its senior members having had a hand in drafting its content, due to the internal tensions within the party which this issue had brought to the surface.

-The president of Catalonia, Pasqual Maragall, decided that Sunday 18 June would be the date on which the text would be put to the Catalan people in the form of a referendum.
-The referendum approved the Statute, the "yes" side receiving 74% of votes cast.
-The voter turnout was 49.41% of the total electorate, an unprecedentedly low figure for this type of vote.
-The new Statute has been in force since 9 August 2006.
+On Sunday 18 June the Statute was put to referendum of the Catalan people.
+The referendum approved the Statute, the "yes" side receiving 73.23% of votes cast.
+The voter turnout was 49.41% of the total electorate, a relatively low figure for this type of vote, in other words 36% of Catalan people with the right to vote.
+The new statute came into effect 9 August 2006.